Royal Artillery Museum: Plans

-It was planned that the Royal Artillery Museum collection would be displayed in a new museum on Salisbury Plain, at Avon Camp West, south of Netheravon.
-However, in 2020 the Army withdrew its support for the lease of proposed site, leading to a "strategic re-appraisal" of the project.
-In the meantime, the exhibits are being stored and conserved in a museum stores nearby with limited public access.
+In 2020, it was reported that the Royal Artillery Museum collection would be displayed in a new museum on Salisbury Plain, at Avon Camp West, south of Netheravon.
+Later that year, the Army withdrew its support for the lease of the proposed site, leading to a "strategic re-appraisal" of the project.
+In the meantime, the exhibits are being stored and conserved in museum stores nearby with limited public access.

+In 2026, the Royal Artillery Museum received initial support from the National Lottery Heritage Fund for its project to create a museum at Larkhill, the regiment's headquarters on Salisbury Plain.
+Development funding of £286,999 was awarded to help the Royal Artillery Museum progress their plans to apply for a full grant of £4.6 million at a later date.